 With the money we bought solar panels, battery and all the necessary equipment to provide solar power to an additional school, Dambilo.
 Thanks to having helped Howard set up panels at another school, Philemon Chikoondo, the head teacher,was able to set up the equipment himself.

 In Autumn 2016 we sent off 8 solar panels which were kindly donated by SolarPlants of Baglan Bay, Swansea .
-These have now arrived in Zambia.

 Download our latest report here